gas metal arc welding

 2. Chromium content and flux ingredients in the consumable: Stainless steel and chromium alloys typically contain between 11.5% and 30% chromium, by weight.
 Obviously, as the chromium content in the consumable increases, the amount of Cr(VI) emitted from the welding process will likely increase.
 Other ingredients in the electrode may also have some affect in stabilizing Cr(VI) resulting in higher Cr(VI) concentrations.

-3. Chromate coatings on base material: Chromates may be contained in pigments in coatings and paints to provide corrosion resistant properties.
+3. Chromate coatings on base material: Chromates may be contained in pigments in coatings and paints to provide corrosion-resistant properties.
 When performing repair work on painted structures, be sure to analyze bulk samples of the coating to ensure the paint or coating does not contain chromates.

-4. Welding rate: High welding rates obviously increases the fumes generated.
+4. Welding rate: High welding rates obviously increase the fumes generated.
 However, information pertaining to an individual’s welding or production rate is seldom accurately and consistently measured in exposure monitoring efforts.
 Consider utilizing an arc timer during exposure monitoring to accurately collect and document actual welding time, which may prove useful in explaining unusually high or low exposure monitoring results and/or in better categorizing similar exposure groups (SEGs).

 5. Relative welding position: The welding position plays a significant role in welding fume exposure primarily due to the plume’s path of travel.
 Welding in a down-flat position (such as a tank bottom or where the workpiece is positioned below the welder’s waist) tends to present the highest potential fume exposures.
-Welding in a horizontal direction (such as when welding the girth seam of a tank) can also create relatively high fume exposures depending on plume’s path of travel in relation to the welder’s breathing zone.
+Welding in a horizontal direction (such as when welding the girth seam of a tank) can also create relatively high fume exposures depending on the plume’s path of travel in relation to the welder’s breathing zone.
 Welding in a vertical direction (such as a vertical seam of a tank shell) tends to have the lowest potential fume exposure since the welder’s breathing zone is typically not in the plume’s travel path and the plume stays close to the heat-affected zone as it naturally rises.

 6. Local exhaust ventilation (LEV): Studies have shown that the use of LEV can lower fume exposure.
 However, the effectiveness of LEV depends on several factors, including work practices and proper maintenance of the LEV units.

-7. Welding environment (inside or enclosed space): Welding inside buildings or an enclosed space presents the potential for an accumulation of fumes that may increase exposures not only to the welder but also other personnel inside the building or enclosed space.
+7. Welding environment (inside or enclosed space): Welding inside buildings or an enclosed space presents the potential for an accumulation of fumes that may increase exposures not only to the welder but also to other personnel inside the building or enclosed space.

 8. General/dilution ventilation and natural air currents: Although general/dilution ventilation is often used when welding indoors or inside enclosed spaces, local exhaust ventilation is preferred for fume control since it attempts to capture fumes at the source.
 The effect on the plume’s travel path is unpredictable when using general ventilation.